What Is an Audit Trail?

 How Often Do You Review an Audit Log?

-The National Institute of Standards and Technology (NIST) promotes conducting a periodic review using a timeline that is appropriate for the security needs of the company.
-Each industry and organization will vary with their review plans, but regulations may dictate a specific time frame in which logs must be reviewed.
+In some instances, regulations may dictate a specific time frame in which logs must be reviewed.
 For example, if you have an audit committee involved with your business, they may define a regularly scheduled review, such as bi-annually or annually.

 Types of Industries That Rely on Audit Trails